Fangliding/warp-go/README.md

 Will this part be automatically generated during registration?
 It needs to be manually appended to the configuration file

-The `PreUp` field is used to initialize the command line previously executed by `WireGuard-Go` (due to the parser problem of `go-ini` does not support multi-line `PreUp`, please separate multiple command lines with `;`, or save as one script)
+`PreUp` field is used to initialize the command line previously executed by `WireGuard-Go` (due to the parser problem of `go-ini` does not support multi-line `PreUp`, please separate multiple command lines with `;`, or save as one script)

-The `PostUp` field is used to execute the command line after the connection is successful (due to the parser problem of `go-ini`, multi-line `PostUp` is not supported, please use `;` to separate multiple command lines, or save it as a script)
+`PostUp` field is used to execute the command line after the connection is successful (due to the parser problem of `go-ini`, multi-line `PostUp` is not supported, please use `;` to separate multiple command lines, or save it as a script)

-The `PostDown` field is used for the command line executed before the program exits (due to the parser problem of `go-ini`, multi-line `PostDown` is not supported, please use `;` to separate multiple command lines, or save as a script)
+`PostDown` field is used for the command line executed before the program exits (due to the parser problem of `go-ini`, multi-line `PostDown` is not supported, please use `;` to separate multiple command lines, or save as a script)

 ```
 [Script]